JohnAustin-MSFT/O365-EDU-Tools/SDSProfileManagementDocs/api/educationsynchronizationprofile_list.md

-# List synchronization profiles
+# List educationSynchronizationProfiles

-Retrieve the collection of [synchronization profiles](../resources/educationsynchronizationprofile.md) in the tenant.
+Retrieve the collection of school data [synchronization profiles](../resources/educationsynchronizationprofile.md) in the tenant.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).